anoopkcn/zenv/README.md

 ## Configuration Reference

-Tou can have multiple environment configurations in the same  `zenv.json` file and it supports the following structure:
+One can have multiple environment configurations in the same  `zenv.json` file and it supports the following structure:

 ```json
 {